 9 – Great Works of Art Sequence

-Students in middle school band will pick and instrument and learn to play in an ensemble.
-The class is perfect for beginners as well as those with more experiences.
-The band will learn skills, practice, and periodically perform for the school at assemblies and during a winter and spring concert.
+Students in Band will pick an instrument and learn to play in an ensemble.
+The class is perfect for beginners and those with more experience.
+The band and choir will learn skills, practice, and periodically perform for the school at assemblies and during winter and spring concerts.

 US Elective: Staged Combat (S2)